Zhuofeng-Li/Zhuofeng-Li.github.io/content/project/example/index.md

 ---
 title: A Comprehensive Dataset and Benchmark of Textual-Edge Graphs
+summary:
-summary: The first open dataset and benchmark specifically designed for textual-edge graphs.
+- We build the first open dataset and benchmark specifically designed for textual-edge graphs.
+- We develop a standardized pipeline for textual-edge graph research.
+- We conduct extensive benchmark experiments and perform a comprehensive analysis.
 # tags:
 #   - Deep Learning
 # date: '2016-04-27T00:00:00Z'